How to Randomize Tests in JUnit with Gradle and JUL

 5. Reproduce failures with the seeds

 Once you detect a failing pair of seeds, you are ready to start the debugging process by utilizing another set of properties for JUnit platform.
 The seeds will allow you to rerun the tests in a predictable order.
-Within the junit-platform.properties
+Within the junit-platform.properties file, make the following changes:

 // ...